cemfly/cemfly/README.md

 Hi 👋 My name is Mehmet Cem Asutay
 ==================================

 I write code, design 3D parts, and try to make hardware and software play nice together.
 Co-founder at Quantis.
-I live in the Linux terminal, use AI to code at 10x speed, and build things like custom optical HUDs just for fun.
+I don't live in the Linux terminal, use AI to code at 10x speed, and build things like custom optical HUDs just for fun.
 If there's a hardware component or a fast-paced project involved, I'm in.

 Catch me on playing CS when I'm not pushing commits.